aue/aue.github.io/_pages/about.md

 ---

+## Skills

+This is what I have experience in and have worked with before, but I'm always looking to add more!
+You can see what I have made with these in my [work](/work/) and [portfolio](/portfolio/).

+**Languages:** JavaScript, HTML, CSS • C/C++

+**Software:** Adobe Creative Cloud: Photoshop, Illustrator, Experience Design, Premiere Pro • Final Cut Pro • InVision

+**Libraries & Frameworks:** React, jQuery, Node.js, Socket.io • Bootstrap, SASS/LESS • Amazon Web Services (EC2, DynamoDB, Lambda, Elastic Beanstalk)

 ## Education

-I am currently attending the University of Florida, set to graduate in Spring of 2017.
+I am currently attending the University of Florida, set to graduate in May of 2017.

 <div class="grid no-gutters infobox">
 <div class="unit four-fifths">